Remember to cite LawCareers.Net on your application form if you apply to Ward Hadaway.

 It is critical we recruit talented people with the right mix of competencies, skills, attitudes and motivation.
 We therefore ensure our recruitment process is multi-dimensional so that you have the best opportunity to show us what you're made of.

-If you are successful at the application stage, we will invite you to complete an online critical thinking test and to attend one of our assessment centres which involves a range of activities, as well as the chance to meet with some of our people.
+If you are successful at the application stage, we will invite you to complete an online critical thinking test and to attend one of our assessment centres which involves a range of activities, as well as the chance to meet some of our current trainees and trainee supervisors.

 At every stage of the process, we assess you against our training contract competency criteria and our firm behaviours and values.